mohamedhamdhy/onedeals-privacy/README.md

 Sensitive Information: We do not process sensitive information.
 Payment Data: Handled and stored by payment processors (links to their policies provided during transactions).

+Application Data

-Application Data: If you use our app, we may collect:
+If you use our app, we may collect:

-Geolocation information (with your permission).
+Geolocation information (with your permission)

-Mobile device access (e.g., SMS permissions).
+Mobile device access (e.g., SMS permissions)

-Mobile device data (e.g., device ID, operating system).
+Mobile device data (e.g., device ID, operating system)

-Push notifications (you can opt out in device settings).
+Push notifications (you can opt out in device settings)

-Information collected from other sources:
+Information collected from other sources

 We may obtain data from public databases, marketing partners, or third parties (e.g., mailing addresses, job titles) for targeted advertising or event promotion.

 2. HOW DO WE PROCESS YOUR INFORMATION?

 We process your information to:

-Facilitate account creation and authentication.
+Facilitate account creation and authentication

-Deliver and improve Services.
+Deliver and improve Services

-Google API: Adheres to Google API Services User Data Policy.
+Google API: Adheres to Google API Services User Data Policy

 3. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?

 We may share information:

-Business Transfers: During mergers, asset sales, or acquisitions.
+Business Transfers: During mergers, asset sales, or acquisitions

 Google Maps Platform APIs: To provide location-based services.
 Location data is cached for [specified duration].
-Revoke consent anytime by contacting us.
+Revoke consent anytime by contacting us

-Offer Walls: Third-party advertisers may offer rewards for completing offers (you’ll leave our app to engage).
+Offer Walls: Third-party advertisers may offer rewards for completing offers (you’ll leave our app to engage)

 4. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?

 We use cookies and tracking technologies (e.g., web beacons) for:

-Security, troubleshooting, and site functionality.
+Security, troubleshooting, and site functionality

-Analytics and advertising (tailored ads based on your interests).
+Analytics and advertising (tailored ads based on your interests)

 For details, see our Cookie Notice (if applicable).

 5. HOW LONG DO WE KEEP YOUR INFORMATION?

 We retain information only as long as necessary for the purposes outlined, unless legally required (e.g., tax laws).
 When no longer needed, we delete or anonymize your data.

 6. HOW DO WE KEEP YOUR INFORMATION SAFE?

 We implement technical and organizational security measures.
 However, no electronic transmission/storage is 100% secure.
 We cannot guarantee unauthorized third parties will not access your data.

 7. WHAT ARE YOUR PRIVACY RIGHTS?

 Depending on your location, you may have the right to:

-Withdraw consent: At any time (contact us).
+Withdraw consent: At any time (contact us)

-Opt out of marketing: Unsubscribe via email links or contact us.
+Opt out of marketing: Unsubscribe via email links or contact us

 Review/update/delete account information:

-Log in to your account settings.
+Log in to your account settings

-Contact us to request changes or deletion.
+Contact us to request changes or deletion

-Email requests to: mohamedalhamdhy@gmail.com.
+Email requests to: mohamedalhamdhy@gmail.com

 8. CONTROLS FOR DO-NOT-TRACK FEATURES

 We do not currently respond to Do-Not-Track (DNT) browser signals.
 If a standard for online tracking emerges, we will comply and inform you.

 9. DO WE MAKE UPDATES TO THIS NOTICE?

 Yes.
 Updated versions will be indicated by a "Revised" date.
 We notify users of material changes via notices or direct communication.

 10. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

 Email: mohamedalhamdhy@gmail.com
 Postal Address:
 One Deals